 - Butter - Use 1 stick of butter or half a cup.
 May use salted or unsalted, whichever you prefer.

-- California Cling Peaches - California Cling Peaches are harvested, packed and shipped at their peak ripeness to ensure a one of a kind naturally sweet flavor.
-They're great to keep in your pantry because they have a long shelf life and are available in cans, jars, and single-serve cups.
-For this recipe, you only need one 15 ounce can of sliced cling peaches.
-You may cut the cling peaches into smaller pieces for the cobbler.
+- Canned Peaches - Canned Peaches are harvested, packed and shipped at their peak ripeness.
+They're great to keep in your pantry because they have a long shelf life.
+For this recipe, you only need one 15 ounce can of sliced peaches.
+You may cut them into smaller pieces for the cobbler.

 - Ground cinnamon - Adds a nice spice to the peach cobbler and gives it great flavor.

 - Ground nutmeg - Brings out the flavor of the peaches and adds a nutty undertone to the cobbler.
 A little goes a long way.

 - Allspice - Just need a small amount of this spice blend to season the peaches.